thoughtbot/ios-on-rails/release/ios-on-rails.md

 ### Setting the Session Headers

 Setting the session headers on the `sessionConfiguration` is particularly important.
-The custom session headers include our token and app secret, which are needed for a POST to the users endpoint.
-For other requests we will only need the token.
+The custom session headers include our app secret, which is needed for POSTing to the users endpoint.
 The headers also indicate that our content type is JSON.

 	// HUMRailsClient.m